Combat

 Profuse bleeding from an injury.
 Among other things, this can ruin your clothes; bloodstains absolutely refuse to come out of most fabrics.

 While bleeding, you lose Vitality (or HP) equal to double the severity of the Bleed status every 5 IC, and have a penalty to your Stamina rolls equal to half its severity, rounded down.
-Every 20 IC, you reduce the severity of the status by RES/30 (after taking the damage).
+Every 20 IC, you reduce the severity of the status by RES/20 (after taking the damage, minimum 1).

 Bleeds from the same source do not stack; the higher one overwrites the lower.
 Bleeds from different sources, however, all do their damage separately, though you still use only the highest Bleed to determine your Stamina penalty from the status.